tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 also thwart functions that are sometimes described as legitimate.
 Most of these functions can, however, be realized by other means.
 For example, some DNS service providers offer customers the provision to "opt in" filtering services for parental control and phishing protection.
-Per-stream QoS can be provided by a combination of packet marking and end-to-end agreements.
+Per-stream QoS could be provided by a combination of packet marking and end-to-end agreements.
 As SNI encryption becomes common, we can expect more deployment of such "end-to-end" solutions.